jonaeg/MoodClassification-AudioLyrics/README.md

 ### Structure

-- **`0_database`**: Contains scripts for feature extraction from lyrics and audio, database generation, and train/test splitting.
+- **`0_database`**: Contains scripts for feature extraction from lyrics and audio, database generation, data preprocessing and train/test splitting.
 The lyrics embedding process is optimized for Google Colab's GPU.

 - **`1_classifier`**: Includes code for training SVM models on audio and lyrics features, followed by meta-models to improve prediction outcomes.